Canardoux/flutter_sound/README.md

 `import 'package:flutter_sound/flutter_sound.dart'` will export all the necessaries dart interfaces.

 ## Example (Demo App)

 Our [Demo App](https://github.com/dooboolab/flutter_sound/blob/master/example/lib/main.dart) is a small demonstration of what we can do with Flutter Sound.
 This Demo App is a kind of exerciser which try to implement the major Flutter Sound features

+## License

+Flutter Sound is released with a *copyleft* clause, the LGPL-V3 license.
+This means that you may include Flutter Sound inside a proprietary/private product.
+But if you do modifications inside the Flutter Sound code, *you will have* to publish your modifications under the *LGPL-V3 license*.

 ## Contributions